jeettech-root/odoo-procurement-erp/README.md

 ## Repository status

-This repository is intentionally kept at the project foundation stage.
+This repository is intentionally kept at the project foundation stage now.
 Application features are not implemented yet.